butterscotchstallion/guacbot/README.md

 guacbot
 =======

-IRC bot written in Javascript with Node
+IRC bot written in Javascript with Node.
+See more on [the website for guacbot](http://guacbot.prgmrbill.com)

 Features/Plugins
 =======